 In general, the GWSPH will give priority to applications that serve one of the following areas:

-- Promising initiatives responsive to an active funding announcement.
+- Promising initiatives responsive to an active funding announcement (such as an open NIH RFP)

 Applications will be accepted twice a year with an anticipated start date of three months after submission.

-- Funding under this mechanism may be awarded for one or two years, and cannot exceed $25,000 per year.
+- Funding under this mechanism may be awarded for one or two years, and cannot exceed $25,000 per year (up to $50,000 total for two years).

-- Projects must be completed in the projected time frame and funding cannot be extended.
+- Projects must be completed in the projected time frame and in general funding cannot be extended.

 - The actual award of grants and number of awards made will depend on the availability of funding and the quality of the applications received.